IbrahimElsawy6656/Traffic-Light-Tiva/TrafficLight/Readme.txt

 and switches and finally UART0 for sending the state of the system.

-PS: WE LOVE YOU GUYS!
+PS: WE LOVE YOU GUYS!sAXAxaxax